celestiaorg/.github/CONTRIBUTING.md

 that they are responsible for working on.
 For example, the `celestia-node` team would have write access to the `celestia-node` repository.

+### Codeowners

+All production repos must use Codeowners.
+Codeowners are typically the team leads and/or engineering leadership members.

 ### .github

 Celestia utilizes the organization's `.github` repository.
 This repository is used to store common organization level content like Github actions, issue templates, PR templates, etc.

+### Repository Settings

+...

 ## Development